-In this section, we report on the experiences gained so far with our simulator using both synthetic benchmarks, where the code can be more easily modified to reconstruct the hypothetical behavior in reality, and more complex real-world applications.
+In this section, we report experiences gained so far with our simulator using both synthetic benchmarks, where the code can be more easily modified to reconstruct the hypothetical behavior in reality, and more complex real-world applications.
 After validating the overall accuracy of the simulation using unmodified trace data, we verified optimization hypotheses related to load balancing and improved communication behavior.
-All experiments were performed on the 8-rack IBM Blue Gene/L system JUBL at Forschungszentrum Jülich in coprocessor mode.
+All experiments were performed on the 8-rack IBM Blue Gene/L system JUBL at the Jülich Supercomputing Centre in coprocessor mode.
+The numbers reported always refer to the accumulated execution time across all processes.

-5.1 Identity Simulation
+A. Identity Simulation

-One way of validating the overall simulation accuracy is to perform an identity simulation, that is, replaying an recorded event trace without applying any prior transformation, and comparing the predicted to the original behavior.
-For this purpose, we chose the ASC SWEEP3D benchmark code [1], an MPI application which calculates the flux of neutrons through each cell of a three-dimensional grid along several possible directions of travel.
-We conducted measurements at a range of scales from 32 to 4,096 processes.
+One way of validating the overall simulation accuracy is to perform an identity simulation, that is, replaying a recorded event trace without applying any prior transformation, and comparing the predicted to the original behavior.
+For this purpose, we conducted measurements with the MPI version of the ASC SWEEP3D benchmark code [10] at a range of scales from 32 to 4,096 processes.
 The application was configured to run for a few minutes, with the problem size per process being roughly constant (i.e., weak scaling).

-In our experiments, the deviation of the overall execution time predicted by the simulator from the execution time measured during an actual run was rather small, typically in the order of less than 0.5 percent.
-As positive and negative errors occurring in different parts of the program may compensate each other, we determined the aggregate absolute error across all (call path, process) combinations.
-The deviation in relation to the total execution time was less than 0.8 percent in all configurations, demonstrating that a reasonable level of accuracy was sustained throughout the entire program.
-The instrumentation overhead created during trace acquisition was negligible for all configurations.
+In our experiments, the relative deviation of the overall execution time predicted by the simulator from the execution time measured during an actual run was rather small and never exceeded 0.6%.
+As positive and negative errors occurring in different parts of the program may compensate each other, we added the absolute values of individual errors across all (call path, process) combinations.
+In relation to the total execution time, this sum was less than 0.8% in